Minhcd/HotelBooking_AndroidApp/README.md

 # HotelBooking_AndroidApp
-Use for one hotel only_Java language
+Use for one hotel only
+Java